 - Practical ways to manage the potential impact of GDPR through risk governance, insurance review and incident response

-We hope that you find this an invaluable guide to understanding and managing the impact of GDPR on your organization, while supporting you and your stakeholders to make informed decisions.
+We hope that you find this guide a valuable tool in understanding and managing the impact and implications of GDPR, while supporting you and your stakeholders in making informed decisions.

 Aon UK Limited is authorised and regulated by the Financial Conduct Authority